Danie Dharma: Singapore Pro Wrestling (2016-present)

-Dharma made his debut in 2016, to aid "The Statement" Andruew Tang, in his match against Cima.
+Dharma made his debut in 2016, to aid Andruew Tang, in his match against Cima.
 Later that year, Dharma made his in-ring debut under the ring name, Destroyer Dharma, where he beat Rowdy Ranga.
-Dharma would go on to be the "muscle" for the faction Onslaught, which previously consisted of Tang and Kaiser Trexxus.
+Dharma would go on to be the "muscle" for the faction Onslaught, which previously consisted of Tang and Dante Chen (Trexxus).
 In 2018, Dharma wrestled in a charity event for Singapore's migrant workers.
 In July 2019, Dharma was attacked by Da Butcherman, at a local gym, in a publicity stunt.
 During July, Dharma defeated Aiden Rex and Butcherman in a three-way match to win the SPW Singapore Championship, becoming its 5th champion.

 In November 2019, Dharma participated in a three-way match against Black Arrow, and Butcherman, where he would lose the Singapore Championship to Butcherman.
 His feud continued as he lost to Butcherman, for the second time, in a no-disqualification match.
 At SPW Prove: Alive & Kicking #1, Dharma would turn on Onslaught, teaming with Aiden Rex to defeat Tang and Trexxus.
 In July 2022, Dharma would team with BGJ to defeat CIMA and Issei Onitsuka.
 In October, Dharma would win the NBCB Battle Royal to become the inaugural SPW NBCB Champion.
 At SPW X: Astronomical Anniversary Day 1, Dharma would lose the NBCB belt to Kelly Kimberly.
 He would pin her after the match to win back his championship.
 On Day 2, Dharma would lose his title to Meta.
 Later that night, Dharma would defeat BGJ to win the NBCB Championship for the third time.